sftpgo/docs/docs/tutorials/shares.md

 # Public Shares

-Public shares are a quick and secure way to share files directly from the WebClient UI without creating user accounts, making collaboration with external contacts simple and efficient.
+Public shares allow users to share files directly from the WebClient UI with external contacts, without creating user accounts for them.

 Each public share generates a unique, web-accessible URL, and users can configure access controls such as: